richiekastl/richiekastl.com/content/posts/2020-03-27---How-to-actually-get-your-side-projects-done.md

 ### 2. The phases for this project.

-The phases for this side project are:
+The phases for this side hustle are:
 1. Create the site
 2. Start writing blog posts to build an audience
 3. Define the brand for this site is and what the overall theme is